1 gram saffron price in India

 When buying saffron online, make sure that the website you're buying from sources their saffron from Kashmir.
 That way, you can rest assured of getting the best quality saffron.

 This tip proves helpful when buying not just saffron but anything online.
 Buy from a website you trust.
 Read comments and reviews on the website.

 Check for testimonials online or from anyone you know who has shopped from our website.
 Read customer reviews of the product you're buying.

-If it is your first purchase from a website, preferably opt for a cash-on-delivery option.
-The chances of you losing money lower significantly.
+If it is your first purchase from a website, opt for a cash-on-delivery option.
+The chances of you losing money are significantly lower.

 Carefully read and understand their return, refund, and exchange terms and conditions before buying.

 Kesar has a sweet, delectable aroma.
 But it tastes bitter, as bitter as tobacco.
 After receiving your saffron, you can test its authenticity of it.

 So, if your saffron strands taste sweet, you've probably landed with counterfeit saffron.